telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-api-reference/overview.md

 The four main HTTP methods (GET, PUT, POST, and DELETE) are mapped to CRUD operations as follows:

 * GET retrieves the representation of the resource at a specified URI.
-GET have no side effects on the server.
+GET has no side effects on the server.
 * PUT updates a resource at a specified URI.
 * POST creates a new resource.
 The server assigns the ID for the new object and returns this ID as part of the response message.
 * DELETE deletes a resource at a specified URI.

-The API represent resources as hierarchical URIs in order to force the clients to use certain request sequence.
+The API represents resources as hierarchical URIs to force the clients to use certain request sequences.

-## The reports API exposes following methods:
+## The reports API exposes the following methods:

 | Action | HTTP method | Relative URI |
 | ------ | ------ | ------ |